tyhopp/tysite-gatsby/README.md

 # Tysite v3

-A blog and portfolio by Ty Hopp.
+A site by Ty Hopp.

 ## Develop